kratzert/RRMPG/docs/source/contribution.rst

 .. _here: https://conda.io/docs/user-guide/tasks/manage-environments.html

-Contribute to the the code base
+Contribute to the code base
 -------------------------------

 If you find any mistake/bug in the code or want to add new functionality to the code base, you should make sure that your code satisfies the following points.